To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our

-The pinch collar, also known as the prong collar, is a metal collar that is comprised of various links which can be expanded or shortened by removing or adding an additional link.
+The pinch collar, also known as a prong collar, is a metal collar that is comprised of various links which can be expanded or shortened by removing or adding links.
 Each of the links in the collar has a set of metal prongs which rest against a dog’s skin.

-It is a controversial training apparatus in that it may cause the dog to feel pain if used incorrectly or on small dogs.
+It is a controversial training apparatus in that it may cause the dog to feel pain if misused, especially on small dogs.
 However, if used properly, many claim to have found much success with it, especially with large, strong dogs.

 As a dog owner myself, I am not a fan of this product as I would be worried about the possibility of inflicting pain on my fur babies.
 However, I understand that some dog trainers recommend them and some owners also find them very helpful.